 - Blink regularly – not just the usual, half-a-second ones.
 Take some slow, deliberate blinks.
 It'll help moisten the eyes, reducing the dry sensation.

 - Find a good light - Ensure that you're working in a well-lit environment, without light reflecting off the computer screen.
 You don't want glare, and you don't want to be overstraining.

-As for check-ups, stick to the same rules - Every two years, unless you notice a change or if your optometrist recommends you to be seen more regularly.
-Mention to your optometrist that you use computers a lot.
+As for check-ups, stick to the same rules - every two years, unless you notice a change or if your optometrist recommends you to be seen more regularly.
+Mention to your optometrist if you use computers a lot.
 That knowledge will help them with the test, and they may also suggest additions to your next set of glasses.
 If you do not wear glasses, you may be provided with some guidance to help you look after your eyes when using computer screens.

-It could be worth having a word with your HR or Benefits team at work.
+It could be worth having a word with your HR or Benefits team at work as well.
 You might be lucky and have your eye tests provided for free, or at a discounted rate.